closeio/making.close.com/_posts/2023-09-11-taming-the-test-console/index.md

 ## How we got here

 Our app was originally written in Backbone, and a few years ago we decided to migrate to React.
-Our codebase was much to big to take a "big rewrite" approach.
+Our codebase was much too big to take a "big rewrite" approach.
 Instead we have taken a gradual approach where Backbone and React live side-by-side as we gradually migrate.
 If that sounds interesting to you, check out our blog post on
 ["Reactizing" a Complex Backbone View](https://github.com/closeio/backbone-testing-library)